MSOE-CPE2600/multiprocessing-turney-mahneric53394/README.md

 ## Discussion

 The graph contains the time the program took to complete for 1, 2, 5, 10, and 20 children processes.
-As one can see from the graph, as the processes increased from 1-10, the time decreased drastically.
-However, there is a certain point where with more children the time starts to increase again, which is shown by how the time increases with 20 children.
-This is likely because there is a point where the number of children becomes redundant, and including too many children is useless and just takes the program longer.
-This means that when using multiprocessing, there is a number of processes that makes the time the lowest, which means finding that number is essential for the most efficient program.
+As one can see from the graph, as the processes increased from 1-20, the time decreased drastically.
+When more processes are used, the time decreases.
+For 1 child, the time is around 151 seconds, however 20 cihldren decreases the time to around 17 seconds.